wimjongman/pipolos/README.md

 ### Run on Raspberry

-Install Java and unpack the
+Install Java 8 and unpack the

      pipolos-linux.gtk.x86.zip

 file into a directory of your choice.
 Then

-     chmod a+x pipolos
+     chmod a+x pipolos.sh

 to make it executable and run it by

-     ./pipolos
+     sudo ./pipolos.sh

 ### Opening the Apache Webconsole